Blaze Balance Engine mark Blaze Balance Engine SaaS

 Best for: serious first evaluation

-• Landing + Ops Shell + shared-state wrapper
+• Landing + App Shell + Ops Shell + shared-state wrapper

 • Explainable receipts, forecast surfaces, and operator-ready cards